Overview

 1. Cataloging and display of information about CRDS files.

-2. Tabular display of the current operational rules in the archive pipeline.
+2. Tabular display of the latest rules in the archive pipeline.

 3. Maintains and displays history of contexts used by the archive pipelines.